Inductive limits of projective C*-algebras: Approximation and criteria for inductive limits

-Let us start with any $i(1)$, e.g. $i(1)=1$.
+We start by fixing any $i(1)$ in $I$.
 Since $x_1=0$, \myRef{prop:S03:Main_Criterion:cond6} is satisfied.
-We may find sets $F_1^i$ and $E'_1$ to fulfill properties \myRef{prop:S03:Main_Criterion:cond1}, \myRef{prop:S03:Main_Criterion:cond2} and \myRef{prop:S03:Main_Criterion:cond3}.
+Choose sets $F_1^l$, for $l\geq 1$, satisfying \myRef{prop:S03:Main_Criterion:cond2}.
+Then choose $E'_1$ fulfilling property \myRef{prop:S03:Main_Criterion:cond3}.